web-auth/doc/symfony-bundle/advanced-behaviors/authentication-without-username.md

 # Authentication without username

-With Webauthn, it is possible to authenticate a user without username.
+With WebAuthn, it is possible to authenticate a user without username.
 This behavior implies several constraints:

 1. During the registration of the authenticator, a [Resident Key must have been asked](../../pure-php/advanced-behaviours/authenticator-selection-criteria.md#resident-key),
 2. The user verification is required,